MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

    - **temperature_unit_setting** -  the selected temperature unit to be used for weather
    - **theme_color_setting** - the custom app theme color selected by the user
    - **ui_mode_setting** - the selected UI mode (dark, light, system default, low battery etc.)
-   - **signature_setting** - indicates if the setting was applied to all account or an individual account

 - **state_changed_to** - To check if your focused inbox On/Off setting is configured correctly